Try not to overpack if you're moving into University accommodation. You can always buy some items locally, rather than bringing them with you.

 - flammable liquids and accelerants

-- candles, fairy lights and lighting (except free-standing desk lamps)
+- candles and lighting (except free-standing desk lamps and LED fairy lights)

 - meat and dairy products from outside the European Union

 These are not to be used in the bedrooms, and if cooking appliances are found in your bedroom they will be confiscated.
-You must request for your equipment to be PAT tested by contacting the Student Living Operations team.
+You must request for your equipment to be PAT tested by contacting the ResLife Ops team.

 If you need to store refrigerated medicines in your room, you must complete and return the [additional requirements accommodation form](/publications/accommodation-application-for-students-with-additional-requirements/ and provide supporting medical evidence.